bad-ants-fleet/fuzzyfold/README.md

 | `ff-eval` | Free-energy evaluation for secondary structures |
 | `ff-randseq` | Generate a random nucleic acid sequence |

-See directory `examples` for usage of command-line software.
+See directory [examples](/examples/) for basic usage of command-line software, as well as [examples/workflows](/examples/workflows/) to reproduce published analyses.

 ## Crates